 Finally, I woke up and realized that it’s just a hobby.
 It would be what I made it to be.
 So I changed my approach to modeling.
 I decided to have fun with it.
 To build how I wanted.
 And it transformed the hobby for me.

 Of course, you may hate building kits with raised panel lines, using Aztek airbrushes (full confession: I switched to Badger), and can’t imagine building a kit out of the box.
 Which is fine.
-I just urge you do do it because that’s what you want to do.
+I just urge you do it because that’s what you want to do.
 Not based on what you “heard”.
+And be willing to accept that others may see it different.

 You’ll be much happier in your hobby.
 Explore it, discover it, enjoy it.